alexanderGugel/MoreMagnets/README.md

 ---------------------------------------------------------------------------------------------------------------------------

-# trrnts
+# MoreMagnets

-= The Pirate Bay + Digg - annoying porn ads
+= The Pirate Bay + Digg - annoying porn ads - piracy

 ### Screenshots of the web interface